digital-asset/daml/docs/source/tools/trigger-service/index.rst

         "./my-app.dar"
       ]

       // Mandatory.
-Host address that the trigger service listens on.
+Host address that the Trigger Service listens on.
 Defaults to 127.0.0.1. address = "127.0.0.1"

       // Mandatory.
-Trigger service port number.
+Trigger Service port number.
 Defaults to 8088.
       // A port number of 0 will let the system pick an ephemeral port. port = 8088
       // Optional.
 If using 0 as the port number, consider specifying the path to a `port-file` where the chosen port will be saved in textual format.